 - You will pass your A exam before the beginning of the fellowship.

 How to Apply

-Email us with your intent to apply by February 24.
+Email us with your intent to apply.
 Include your net ID, department, chair of your graduate committee, and the country to which you are applying.
 You will work with the Einaudi Center to develop your application, which you will submit to the Department of Education.
-Applicants must apply through Cornell and meet the university's submission deadline of March 13.
+Applicants must apply through Cornell and meet the university's submission deadline.